ISISComputingGroup/ibex_developers_manual/Beckhoff.md

 ### Beckhoff config area

 The config area contains a directory used for storing `.tpy` files for use with `tcIoc`.
 On an instrument it should look like this: `\instrument\settings\config\<instname>\configurations\twincat\`.
 The TWINCAT IOC will search in this directory using the given `TPY_FILE` macro.
 The generated DB file also gets created in this directory by `tcIoc`.

+## Updating

+Some discussion has been had on how we handle updates to the Beckhoff PLC code and `tcIoc` etc. this is documented [here](https://stfc365.sharepoint.com/:w:/s/ISISMechatronics/EXnBTNmcqqVCkIXXxjSvYdwBD3ZihXKDE0pZpiErGnkJ1g?e=4%3AWjCJxN&at=9&CID=0DF00AB8-D565-4B81-9AA2-C0DD226434CA&wdLOR=c76050FF1-1FF0-4AC8-A94C-0127E17DD337)